NotS1ick/HavitJPTC/README.md

 This is a project for a JPTC 2024 challenge.

-Hopfuly you can understand the code (because I don't understand it anymore).
+Hopefully you can understand the code (because I can't understand it anymore).

 <h1><b>How To Run It:<b/></h1>